navi-language/navi/README.md

 curl -sSL https://navi-lang.org/install | sh
 ```

-This script also use for upgrade.
+This script is also used for upgrading.

 Or install a specific version: